Ray History Server with KubeRay#

 ]

-Copy a Ray cluster session and navigate to this endpoint in the browser:
+Copy a Ray cluster session and navigate to the /enter_cluster endpoint in your browser:

 A successful request produces output like the following: